akshithere/akshithere/README.md

 - 🔭 I’m currently working on **Web 3 DApp**

 - 🌱 I’m currently learning advanced JavaScript and TypeScript.
-I am also experimenting with modern web development frameworks like NextJS**
+I am also experimenting with modern web development frameworks like NextJS

-- 📫 How to reach me **iamakshithere@gmail.com@gmail.com**
+- 📫 How to reach me **iamakshithere@gmail.com**

-- 👨🏽‍💻 I’m currently searching for an internship**
+- 👨🏽‍💻 I’m currently searching for an internship

 <h3 align="left">Connect with me:</h3>
 <p align="left">